Cover & Reveal Content Step by Step

 In the next step, we're going to save the melted document to a new file, because we don't want to accidentally override our editable, original slides.
 Select File, Save as to save under a new file.

 That way, we can always edit the original file.
-Once melted, the original content cannot be edited any more, though.
+Once melted, the original content cannot be edited anymore, though.

 Save melted document under new file